Dumb00heavycoder/Obsidian-Notes/Python Notes/Week 2.md

 - [[String Functions list]]
 - String letters can be called like array elements
 - modulo can be used to repeat string letters
-- For better understanding of calling out strings and playing with them understand [[Cesar cipher]]
+- For better understanding of calling out strings and playing with them understand [[Caesar cipher]]

 **If Statement**
 - Syntax :-